bioinfoUQAM/Caribou/README.md

 - [GPU for tensorflow](https://www.tensorflow.org/install/gpu)

 ### [Optional] Containers
-Containers with the Caribou package and all dependencies already installed can be found in the folder `Caribou/containers` It is recommended to execute the Caribou pipeline inside a container to ease usage and reduce the probability of getting bugs while executing / installing.
+Containers with the Caribou package and all dependencies already installed can be found in the folder `Caribou/containers`.
+It is recommended to execute the Caribou pipeline inside a container to ease usage and reproductibility.

-The Caribou containers are modified versions of the [official Tensorflow container available on docker hub](https://hub.docker.com/r/tensorflow/tensorflow) and require to have the following dependencies installed:
+The Caribou containers are modified versions of Tensorflow containers and require to have the following dependencies installed prior to use:
 - [Docker](https://www.docker.com/) or [Singularity / Apptainer](https://apptainer.org/docs/user/main/index.html) depending on the version used.
 - [NVIDIA GPU Drivers](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html) which are platform specific.
 - [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker)